 Ripe bananas (Musa acuminata and Musa sapientum) were procured in Bangkerohan, Davao City.
-Multimeters and other laboratory equipment were requested procured in the school laboratory.
-Circular-shaped chambers, copper wire, PVC pipe, unsweetened gelatin, salt, distilled water, gauze pad, carbon cloth, and ethanol were purchased in Davao City.
+Multimeters and other laboratory equipment were requested in the school laboratory.
+Circular-shaped chambers, copper wire, PVC pipe, unsweetened gelatin, salt, distilled water, gauze pad, carbon cloth, and ethanol were also purchased in Davao City.

 Preparation of Banana Sludge

 Banana peels were coarsely chopped and were kept in 95% ethanol.
 The entire mixture was homogenized using a blender.
 This homogenized mixture, also called "slurry", was left at room temperature for about 48 hours.
 As the reaction proceeded, the yellowish, transparent liquid turned to amber and later to black.
 The coloration change from yellow to black served as the indicator that the slurry was ready for use (Edwards 1999).